mjmanley/PredictiveModeling/pm_service_api_develop.md

 # Developing applications that leverage deployed SPSS models

-You can develop {{site.data.keyword.pm_full}} applications by leveraging IBM® SPSS® models.
+You can develop {{site.data.keyword.pm_full}} applications by using IBM® SPSS® models.
 {: shortdesc}

 *  [Scoring with a deployed predictive model](#scoring-with-a-deployed-predictive-model)